SchulzLab/SOS/README.md

 ##For more information about the parameters, please refer to the manual/readme files of the individual algorithm

 #General Parameters
 input: path to read files.
-Multiple files should be combined into one file
 outdir: path to the output directory
-kmer: kmer to be used for normalization, assembly and quantification
+kmer: kmer to be used across the pipeline.
 normalization: false if you want to skip the normalization step. otherwise true

 #Read Specific parameters
 type: paired/single
-interleaved: true/false (required if the input is paired end)
+interleaved: true/false (required if the input is paired end and interleaved)
 readlength: length of the reads given as input.
-inslength: insert-length if the data is paired end (required if the input is paired end)
+inslength: insert-length if the data is paired end

 #Seecer Parameters
-seecertmp: tmp folder required for SEECER
-jellyfish: path to jellyfish executable
-binfolder: path to SEECER bin folder
-seecerkmer: kmer used for error correction
+seecerkmer: kmer to be used for error correction.

 #ORNA parameters
 ornabase: logarithm base for calculating the kmer abundance threshold in ORNA
+ornakmer: kmer for read normalization.

 #KREATION Parameters
 kstep: step size required for KREATION execution